angband/angband/docs/option.rst

 The birth options may only be changed when creating a character or using the quick restart option for a dead character.
-When setting the birth options, there are handful of commands to make it easier to get to a well-known state for all the birth options.
+When setting the birth options, there are a handful of commands to make it easier to get to a well-known state for all of the birth options.
 They are:  's' to save the current selections so that they will be used as the starting point for future characters, 'r' to reset the current selections to the defaults for a new character, and 'x' to reset the current selections to the